 All students must file an Application for Advancement to Candidacy upon completion of 24 semester credit hours, and no later than one semester prior to participation in the annual commencement exercises.
 The Master of Science in Health Sciences degree is awarded following satisfactory completion of all degree requirements.
-Names of candidates for graduation are presented to the Student Progress Committee, the Dean of The College of Health Sciences, and to the Western University of Health Sciences Board of Trustees for approval.
+Names of candidates for graduation are presented to the Student Performance Committee, the Dean of The College of Health Sciences, or Dean's designee, and to the Western University of Health Sciences Board of Trustees for approval.